It is a great companion piece to my article for today:

 Which, when I translate to ordinary descriptive language, the language most people speak, which says: I am not my mistakes.
-I make mistakes… I have been, and will… I actually want to make mistakes: you learn more from your mistakes, than from “smooth sailing”.
+I make mistakes… I have and will… I actually want to make mistakes: I learn more from my mistakes, than from “smooth sailing”.

 OK, I don’t know if this article is clear or not.
 If you find that it isn’t… please let me know.

 All writing is re-writing.
 All thinking is re-thinking.
 This is the nature of life, this is the nature of reality.